We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - a brittle or thickened nail

-Usually, over-the-counter products are not recommended to treat nail infections because they do not provide reliable results.
+Over-the-counter products aren’t usually recommended to treat nail infections since they don’t provide reliable results.
 Instead, your doctor may prescribe an oral antifungal medication, such as:

-You may use other antifungal treatments, such as antifungal nail lacquer or topical solutions.
-These treatments are brushed onto the nail in the same way that one would apply nail polish.
 Depending on the type of fungus causing the infection, as well as the extent of the infection, you may have to use these medications for several months.
-Topical solutions are not generally effective in curing toenail fungal infections.
+Topical solutions aren’t generally effective in curing toenail fungal infections.

 - washing your hands after touching infected nails

-- dry your feet well after showering especially between the toes
+- drying your feet well after showering, especially between your toes

 - getting manicures or pedicures from trustworthy salons